Small Groups

 When and Where Do Small Groups Meet?

 Small Groups meet on various days and nights of the week in homes throughout the community.
 Some groups choose to rotate homes between members.
-If homes are not available, a room on the church campus may be requested if available.

 How Do I Sign Up?